What is an annuity?

 You'll generally find that the older you are when you arrange an annuity, the higher the annuity rate you'll get from your chosen provider.
 Money can be paid monthly, quarterly, half-yearly or yearly, depending on your company.

-These rates are correct as of January 2018 and will vary as gilt prices fluctuate.
-You can run your own annuity rate comparison using the Money Advice Service annuity calculator.
+These rates are correct as of July 2021 and will vary as gilt prices fluctuate.
+You can run your own annuity rate comparison using the Money Helper annuity calculator.

 Do I pay tax on my annuity?